banner

 79. We want you to shed illusions, escape neurotic narcissism, and join our party.

 84. We know some people in your company who perform excellently online.
-How many talents like this do you have hidden?
+How many more talents like this do you have hidden?
 Can they come out to play with us?

 86. When we are no longer busy being your target customers, many of us are your employees.
 We prefer to chat online with friends rather than stare at the clock waiting for work to end.
 This will spread your reputation more widely than spending millions of dollars on a website.
 But you tell us that talking to customers is the marketing department's job.